urmaul/jquery-flow/README.md

 * **screenMargin** - mininum distance between element and screen edges.
 Integer.
 Default value is 0.
 * **minTop** - minimum distance between element top edge and document body top edge.
 Integer.
 Default value is 0.
 Value can be "current" - element current top position will be used as minTop.
 * **parent** - jquery selector for parent element.
 Element will float inside this element.
 Default value is current element parent.
+* **until** - jquery selector for bottom border element.
+Element will float until this element.
+Default value is null.